An intersectional framework for counterfactual fairness in risk prediction: Existing definitions and statistical framework

 \section{Existing definitions and statistical framework}

-In this section, we describe a statistical framework for measuring counterfactual equalized odds with a single protected characteristic \cite{mishlerFairnessRiskAssessment2021a} and our extension of this framework to the intersectional context.
+In this section, we describe a statistical framework for measuring counterfactual equalized odds with a single protected characteristic (\cite{mishlerFairnessRiskAssessment2021a}) and our extension of this framework to the intersectional context.

 Following convention in algorithmic fairness work, define a \emph{protected characteristic} as any grouping, such as race or gender, along which we wish to measure discrimination.
 Let $A$ denote a protected characteristic, which \cite{mishlerFairnessRiskAssessment2021a} assume is binary.
-Let $S$ denote a binary risk prediction; note that although many clinical risk models produce predicted probabilities, we are using the binary prediction derived by selecting a cut-off threshold.
+Let $S$ denote a binary risk prediction, which may be obtained from a model that produces predicted probabilities through selection of a cutpoint.
+If a range of possible cutpoints are of interest, the user can apply our methods on the series and evaluate the fairness at each threshold.
+We leave cutpoint selection to the user since the appropriate threshold will differ depending on the application.
 Let $D$ denote a binary treatment assignment and $Y$ a binary outcome such as an adverse health event.
 Under a binary treatment, there are two potential outcomes: $Y^0$, the outcome under no treatment, and $Y^1$, the outcome under treatment.
 The $Y^0$ outcome is the most relevant quantity in many clinical risk prediction settings, where we aim to predict patients' baseline risk in order to guide treatment.
 The following counterfactual quantities, defined in \cite{mishlerFairnessRiskAssessment2021a} and \cite{costonCounterfactualRiskAssessments2020}, substitute the $Y^0$ potential outcome for $Y$ in common model performance and fairness metrics.